kelcyw/darkestdungeon_teambuilder/README.md

 - add and remove characters to my team
 - select and deselect skills from characters
-- name and save my team setup
+- name and save my team
-- store a list of my team setups
+- store a list of my teams
-  - get a setup from this list to view and/or edit it
+  - get a team from this list to view and/or edit it
-- see which stats the team is strong and weak in
+- see which stats the team is strong in
-- see which areas and bosses the team is strong and weak against
+- see which bosses the team is strong against
-- see what positions the team will be able to hit